Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Data/FeatureLayerGeodatabase/readme.md

 In ArcMap, choose File > Share As > ArcGIS Runtime Content from the menu items to create the .geodatabase file (see the document: http://desktop.arcgis.com/en/arcmap/latest/map/working-with-arcmap/creating-arcgis-runtime-content.htm).

-Note: You could also use the 'Services Pattern' and access the Geodatabase class via a Feature Service served up via ArcGIS Online or ArcGIS Enterprise.
-Instead of using the Geodatabase class to access the .geodatabase file on disk, you would use GeodatabaseSyncTask point to a Uri instead.
-For more information review the document: https://developers.arcgis.com/net/latest/uwp/guide/take-a-layer-offline.htm.
+Note: You could also use the 'Services Pattern' and access the `Geodatabase` class via a Feature Service served up via ArcGIS Online or ArcGIS Enterprise.
+Instead of using the `Geodatabase` class to access the .geodatabase file on disk, you would use `GeodatabaseSyncTask` point to a Uri instead.
+For more information about offline workflows, see [Offline maps, scenes, and data](https://developers.arcgis.com/documentation/mapping-apis-and-location-services/offline-maps-scenes-and-data/) in the *ArcGIS Developers* guide.

 ## Tags